airbnb/okreplay/src/docs/index.md

 `ignoreLocalhost`
 : if set to `true` the Betamax proxy will ignore connections to local addresses.
 This is equivalent to setting `ignoreHosts` to `["localhost", "127.0.0.1", InetAddress.localHost.hostName, InetAddress.localHost.hostAddress]`.

+`sslSupport`
+: if set to `true` the Betamax proxy will also intercept HTTPS traffic.

 If you have a file called `BetamaxConfig.groovy` or `betamax.properties` somewhere in your classpath it will be picked up by the `Recorder` class.

 ### Example _BetamaxConfig.groovy_ script